How lipase helps digest fats

 Lipases are vital in breaking down the fats and triglycerides in our foods.
 The human body produces a variety of different lipases, from the mouth to the intestinal tract, for digesting different types of fats.

 Deficiency of digestive lipase results in gastrointestinal problems, indigestion, and skin rashes related to digestive allergies.
-Certain immunological factors are activated by lipases, which has prompted research into the management of certain cancerous tumors.

 Posted in Digestion;